jedi-academy/learn-4711/data/lessons/week05.md

 - Will we be using ERDs in our labs or assignment ?

-###Do you have comments or suggestions about the flipped learning process?

-- example demonstration during lab session is helpful
-- i like it
-- Last lecture much better!!
-- More groupwork collaboration
-- More illustrations paired with the lecture notes.
-- No - but the assignment criteria is MUCH too complicated compared to what we have learned in lectures and labs.
-- Some lessons in the lecture is significantly better than no lessons in lecture, please continue it
-- The examples were good, hopefully they will be sufficicnt to help me implement them.

 ##WEEK 5 – MODEL PATTERNS

-###What do *you* think the most important takeaways are from this lesson?

-- the various design patterns used in MVC	8
-- Active record design pattern	4
-- Active Record is collection method orientated
-- Benefits of models
-- code igniter models
-- component models
-- CRUD
-- Disadvantages of classic MVC
-- examples were good
-- Explaining MVC
-- Good explanations on WHY a model should be used
-- how M V C should be linked
-- How models works with web apps
-- How to pass data between models and views
-- in PHP, it is common practice to use entity properties directly, rather than providing get/set methods
-- JavaBeans
-- Looking into different types of Model.
-- Looking into different types of MVC Design Patterns.
-- model adapter
-- Model represent entities collection and dat sources
-- model view
-- model-view-adapther pattern
-- Model-view-presenter
-- Model-view-viewmodel
-- Models are great for code reusability and flexibility.
-They can seperate and protect code and be easily transferable between systems
-- Models are the "model" component of the MVC design pattern, and are used to represent data sources or entities
-- Models can be used for more than just representing data relational database tables
-- Models can handle RDB tables without resorting to a model for every table
-- Models for services
-- models for XML, tables, services, folders
-- Models represent data sources <data access layer>, each a "collection" of entities
-- Models represent entities <domain model>, each an object in a "collection"
-- MVC
-- MVC
-- MVC and web
-- ORM
-- RESTful services, all the methods shown on page 19
-- The different things a model can encapsulate
-- The different uses of model
-- the different ways a model can be utilized
-- The purpose of using models
-- The usage of the MVC pattern with relation to PHP's advantages and disadvantages.
-- The use of our Model classes in in comparison to the RDB in table use.
-- Tools and patterns to deal with the shortcomings of PHP as a language.
-- using a model for an external service can make the service appear as a local db to your code
-- Using models for external services can make it appear as a local database to your code which can allow for operational or performance improvements
-- What models can be used for and why they are used for such things
-- What models can be used for in applications.
-- What the models are and what they do.
-- Why use a model for something that isn't a relational database
-- wrapper functionality allows to not actually have a db
-- you can use a model to map crud methods to files or services

 ###What are topics from the lesson that *you* feel need more or better explanation?